veikman/runwrap/README.md

   `runwrap`.
 ```

-A list item made up only one paragraph of text is not identified as a paragraph
+A list item made up of one paragraph of text is not identified as a paragraph
 by `pulldown_cmark`, and is therefore ignored, even if it spans multiple lines.

 ```